 We also recommend checking to see if you have any pre-approved card offers.
 Who knows?
 You might think you can only get a secured card, before discovering you qualify for a better unsecured card.
 Doing so is easy and free, and it won’t affect your credit; if you already have an offer, your likelihood of getting approved is quite high.

-If you don’t have any pre-approval offers, consider a card’s target demographic before applying.
+If you don’t pre-qualify for anything that catches your eye, consider a card’s target demographic before applying.
 As each application results in a hard inquiry, you should only apply for cards you think you have a reasonably good chance of being approved for.

 No luck getting a credit card?
 Or just looking for an alternative?
 Consider a credit builder loan.
 With these, you essentially pay off the loan before getting the money.
 The lender reports your payments to the credit bureaus, helping you boost your scores over the course of your loan and afterward.